CopernicaMarketingSoftware/REACT-CPP/README.md

     });

     // we'd like to be notified when input is available on stdin
-    // the type of 'reader' is std::shared_ptr<React::Reader>
+    // the type of 'reader' is std::shared_ptr<React::ReadWatcher>
     auto reader = loop.onReadable(STDIN_FILENO, [timer]() {

         // read input